-Mathematics hidden in a sheet of paper
+The Mathematics Hidden in a Sheet of Paper

-Keywords: ratio, geometric sequence, arithmetic sequence
+Keywords: sequences and series, ratio, geometric sequence, arithmetic sequence

-Paper formats
+Paper Formats

 1. All formats are similar rectangles.